 Over 250 million people worldwide are chronically infected with HBV.
 Our HBV-cure program is pursuing multiple drug candidates that inhibit the HBV lifecycle and block the generation of covalently closed circular DNA (cccDNA), with the aim of increasing the current low cure rate for patients with HBV.
+We have discovered multiple novel core inhibitors, which are small molecules that directly target and allosterically modulate the HBV core (HBc) protein.

+ABI-H0731

-We have discovered multiple novel Core protein Allosteric Modifiers (CpAMs), which are small molecules that directly target and allosterically modulate the HBV core (HBc) protein.
-The lead product candidate from this program, ABI-H0731, has completed the Phase 1a portion of a Phase 1a/1b human clinical trial in New Zealand and as of April 2018, all HBV patients have completed dosing in the Phase 1b portion of the clinical trial (ABI-H0731-101b) in New Zealand and other countries outside the United States.
+The lead product candidate from this program, ABI-H0731, has completed a Phase 1a/1b human clinical study in countries outside the United States.
 We have also completed an additional Phase 1a (ABI-H0731-102) pharmacokinetic (PK), safety and tolerability study of ABI-H0731 in healthy volunteers in the United States.
+In 2018, the U.S. Food and Drug Administration (FDA) granted Fast Track designation to ABI-H0731 for the treatment of patients with chronic HBV infection.